JulianKunkel/hpc-iodc/18-isc-bof-io500.md

 # Secondary leaders
 Dr. Jay Lofstead, gflofst@sandia.gov, Sandia National Laboratories
-# Professional title: Principal Investigator (TODO check)
+# Professional title: Principal Member of Technical Staff
 ## BIO
 Dr. Jay Lofstead is a Principal Member of Technical Staff at Sandia National Laboratories in Albuquerque, New Mexico.
 Since 2010, Jay has been working on